Skip to main content

 Verification note

-This guide is source-aware, but it is not tax, legal, engineering, or financial advice.
+This guide uses current public sources where practical, but it is not tax, legal, engineering, or financial advice.
 Confirm current program rules, utility requirements, product terms, and property-specific conditions before making a decision.

 "Free solar panels" and $0-down offers are not government giveaways.
 The real comparison is contract type, eligibility, ownership, utility rules, and total cost over time.